Is Baja a safe place for you and your family to minister in?

-As a starter, let me say that I have personally been serving “safely” in Tijuana and other parts of Baja for more than 25 years, having founded two ministries, the second being BCM of 16 years that I presently lead.
-Over those many days and years we have brought hundreds, even thousands, of house building and ministry teams over the border, adding up to tens of thousands of people who have served with us particularly between Tijuana and Tecate.
-In all that time, we have not witnessed nor seen one case of violence of the type being reported in the news, not even one, thanks to God’s amazing grace, guidance and protection!
-Our great God has graciously protected all of our hundreds of teams, staff members, partners, and families as He promised He would in Psalm 41:1-2:
+Since 1991 BCM has helped facilitate tens of thousands, of house building and ministry teams over the border who have served with us particularly between Tijuana and Tecate.
+In all that time, we have not witnessed nor seen one case of violence of the type being reported in the news, not even one, thanks to God’s amazing grace, guidance, and protection!
+Our great God has graciously protected all of our hundreds of teams, staff members, partners, and families.

-In conjunction with this great promise of God, I would like to bring some balance to these “warnings and reports” which stir fear and stop some from going into this important mission field.
-Allow me to swing to the other side of the pendulum to give another perspective.
-No doubt there is some substance to this concern, yet I feel it has been blown out of proportion as to its actual danger.
-This may sound absurd to you, but I believe there is a greater chance and danger of being hit and killed by a reckless or drunk driver in the USA than there is of ever even seeing a gun fight in Tijuana or being in a bullet’s pathway.
-Yet we get in our cars everyday without fear…
+At BCM we believe some balance and perspective should be brought to these “warnings and reports” which stir fear and stop some from going into this important mission field.
+No doubt there is some substance to this concern, yet much has been blown out of proportion as to its actual danger.
+This may sound absurd to you, but I believe there is a greater chance and danger of being hit and killed by a reckless or drunk driver in the USA than there is of ever even seeing a gunfight in Tijuana or being in a bullet’s pathway.
+Yet we get in our cars every day without fear…

-As a country we experienced riots in Watts, drive by shootings in LA, horrible mass murders at Columbine and other colleges, yet we don’t see warnings saying, “Don’t go there!”
+As a country, we have experienced riots in Watts, drive-by shootings in LA, horrible mass murders at Columbine and other colleges, yet we don’t see warnings saying, “Don’t go there!”
 Some of us live less than an hour away from where crimes like these have taken place or are still happening.
 We didn’t leave town and go to another state!
-I believe we have just as dangerous stuff happening in our own backyards yet we live amongst it proceeding with wisdom and caution.
+Often we have just as dangerous stuff happening in our own backyards yet we live amongst it proceeding with wisdom and caution.
 We need to do the same in Baja!
 We need to go and not hold back!